 - IBM Cognos TM1 9.2 for analysis, planning and budgeting

 The solution in detail

-This conceptual architecture has implied the building of three major blocs in the VMM De Lijn Landscape:
+This conceptual architecture has implied the building of three major blocs in the VVM De Lijn Landscape:

 - A new Enterprise Data warehouse to collect and store the data needed